Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/06/getting-started-with-cypress-and-typescript.md

     - Cypress
     - Testing
     - TypeScript
+description: A quick start guide for setting up Cypress with TypeScript, including package configuration and a sample Component Object Model test.
 ---

 Cypress is a front-end testing utility that allows you to write UI tests using Mocha and Chai.
 It has auto-waits, time-travel (look back at snapshots from within test runs), and automatic discovery of tests.
 This blog provides a quick start for getting started with Cypress and TypeScript.